 WELCOME to my website.
 I am delighted to share with you the information, stories, documents and events it has been my privilege to explore and write about to date.

 I have been overwhelmed by the response to my debut historical fiction novel The Tattooist of Auschwitz, and my second novel Cilka’s Journey.
 From the day Lale Sokolov mentioned Cilka’s name to me and with a trembling voice told me she was the bravest person he ever met, and she saved his life, I knew I had to know more about this young girl.
 As readers of the book will know, she was young.
 Just 16 years old when taken to Auschwitz.

 I had the unconditional support from my family who got to know and love Lale and hung in there with me for many years as I looked for ways to tell his and Gita’s story.
 To embark upon writing my second historical fiction novel, this time based on Cilka’s story required me to leave the comfort of my family and home and spend time in Slovakia where Cilka was born, before she was taken to Auschwitz – finally returning in 1956 after her release from Vorkuta Gulag.

-My new novel, Three Sisters, tells the story of the brave Meller sisters – Livia, Magda and Cibi.
-These sisters survived Auschwitz-Birkenau against all the odds and now two of the sisters, Magda and Livia, live in Israel, surrounded by friends and family.
+I then got to meet the incredible, brave Mellor sisters – Livia and Magda, and hear their story and that of their sister, Cibi.
 After reading The Tattooist of Auschwitz, the family reached out to me as they knew Lale and Gita.
 I just had to meet them and flew to Israel as soon as I could.
-That was when Livia and Magda told me their incredible story.
-This wonderful family are now my family, and I am so honoured to bring their story to readers in Three Sisters.
+That was when the family shared their incredible story, which I was so honoured to be able to bring to readers in Three Sisters.